zwAstroChem/ML-DH-PAH-IR/README.md

 pip install jaxlib==0.4.19 -f https://storage.googleapis.com/jax-releases/jax_releases.html
 Important: After installation, verify that both JAX and JAXLib are at version 0.4.19 using pip list.
 If not, repeat Step 4.

+# Unzip the library
+The required dependencies are bundled as `lib.zip`.
+Please unzip this file in the root directory of the repository.
+This will create a `./lib` folder containing all necessary library files.

 # Running the Program
 1. Data Preparation:
 Place the .xyz files for the molecules you wish to compute in the ./inputs/XYZ/ directory.
 It should be in standard XYZ format.